lisp-polymorph/polymorph.stl/README.md

 Utility functions, may or may not be exported at all.
 - `default` Returns a reasonable default object for a given type.
 - `ind` Index type.
 - `%form-type` and `with-array-info`.
-Formt-type determines type of the form in the given environment.
+Form-type determines type of the form in the given environment.
 Will not be exported, use cl-form-type instead.

 ### Data structures
 WIP.
 Will have at least maps (RB tree based), deques (array based) and double linked lists.